 However, the use of an EU language or currency (other than the language/currency in the data controller's country of establishment) with the possibility of ordering goods and services in that other language, or references to EU customers or users, may make it apparent that the data controller envisages offering goods or services to data subjects in the EU.

-"Monitoring behaviour" specifically includes internet tracking of data subjects (e.g. via cookies), especially if the gathered data is subsequently used for profiling activities, e.g. to enable decisions to analyse or predict personal preferences, behaviours and attitudes.
+'Monitoring behaviour' specifically includes internet tracking of data subjects (eg via cookies), especially if the gathered data is subsequently used for profiling activities, eg to enable decisions to analyse or predict personal preferences, behaviours and attitudes.

 However, keeping in mind that the CJEU is keen on a broad application of European data privacy law and the intention behind the GDPR's long-arm jurisdictional reach, businesses should prepare for broad application of these.

 What actions do businesses have to take?

-Non-compliance with the principles for data processing activities as set out in the GDPR is subject to fines of up to the higher of EUR 20 million and 4% of the annual worldwide turnover.
-Therefore, it is of utmost importance for non-EU based organizations to assess if (and if so which of) their business activities fall under the GDPR's long-arm of jurisdiction, and, if this is the case, make all the necessary preparations to fully comply with the rules set out in the GDPR.
+Non-compliance with the principles for data processing activities as set out in the GDPR is subject to fines of up to the higher of €20m and 4 per cent of the annual worldwide turnover.
+Therefore, it is of utmost importance for non-EU based organisations to assess if (and if so which of) their business activities fall under the GDPR's long-arm of jurisdiction, and, if this is the case, make all the necessary steps to fully comply with the rules set out in the GDPR.

-Further, non-EU data controllers and/or data processors that fall under the scope of the GDPR are obliged to appoint a representative in the EU, who will serve as point of contact for inquiries by national data privacy authorities (responsibility and liability remains with the non-EU organization).
-Failure to appoint a representative is subject to fines of up to the higher of EUR 10 million and 2% of the annual worldwide turnover.
+Further, non-EU data controllers and/or data processors that fall under the scope of the GDPR are obliged to appoint a representative in the EU, who will serve as point of contact for inquiries by national data privacy authorities (responsibility and liability remains with the non-EU organisation).
+Failure to appoint a representative is subject to fines of up to the higher of €10m and 2 per cent of the annual worldwide turnover.